jszor/project-final/README.md

 External libraries: Framer Motion + node-cron + bcrypt Extracurricular hooks: useNavigate, useLocation.

-Other tools: Figma, Postman, Lighthouse, Trello.
+Additional tools: Figma, Postman, Lighthouse, Trello.

 The application is responsive for mobile, tablet and desktop (320px - 1600px) and supported on Chrome, Safari and Firefox.
 It follows accessibility standards, clean code practices and has a 100% score on Lighthouse.